private-octopus/picoquic/README.md

 the interface between QUIC and TLS, 0-RTT, migration and key rollover.
 The state of development is tracked in the list of issues in this repository.

-we have started an implementation of [DNS over QUIC](https://datatracker.ietf.org/doc/draft-huitema-quic-dnsoquic/) as [Quicdoq](https://github.com/private-octopus/quicdoq).
+We have started an implementation of [DNS over QUIC](https://datatracker.ietf.org/doc/draft-huitema-quic-dnsoquic/) as [Quicdoq](https://github.com/private-octopus/quicdoq).
 DNS over Quic is interesting by itself, but it also provides an example for building an application different than